 Before you begin your application, be sure you have the following ready:

 The selection committee looks for and considers:

-Students accepted into Bridge to The City program must be registered as full-time students at the University, enrolled in all the appropriate courses and seminars their programs require of them during the student teaching semester.
-Students must set an appointment with their Financial Aid advisor after acceptance to Bridge to the City to determine the level of support they will receive for housing in NYC for the semester of their placements (usually similar to the level of support they receive on campus).
+Students accepted into Bridge to The City must be registered as full-time students at the University, enrolled in all the appropriate courses and seminars their program requires during the student teaching semester.
+Students must meet with their Financial Aid advisor to determine the level of support they will receive for housing in NYC for the semester of their placements (usually similar to the level of support they receive on campus).
 All students are expected to pay for their own food and transportation expenses.

-There are two seven-week general or special education student teaching placements.
-SOE has partnerships with schools across NYC, including Community Roots School, PS 212 Midtown West, and PS 363 Neighborhood School.
-Many of these schools have SOE alumni working there.
+Students have two 7-week general or special education student teaching placements.
+The School of Education has partnerships with schools across NYC, including Community Roots School, PS 212 Midtown West, and PS 363 Neighborhood School; many of these schools have alumni working there.
 We place at least 2 student teachers at each school at a time, allowing for students to travel to and from the schools in groups.
-Most students use public transportation (subway, bus, etc.), but there are times when housing is close to one of the schools that SU students have chosen to walk.
+Placements are accessible from student housing by public transportation or within walking distance.